mandeep/Travis-Encrypt/README.rst

         --env                   Encrypt an environment variable
-        --clipboard             copy the encrypted password to the clipboard --env-file PATH         Path for a .env file containing variables to encrypt
+        --clipboard             copy the encrypted password to the clipboard --env-file PATH         Path for a .env file containing variables to encrypt --private               Use the travis-ci.com API endpoint for private repositories

 When the command is entered, the application will issue a prompt where the user can enter either a password or environment variable.
 In both cases, the prompt will print 'Password:'.